pebble/rocky-repl/README.md

 ## Usage

-- Run in one terminal: `pebble build && pebble install --emulator chalk --logs`
+- Run in one terminal: `node server/index.js`
-- Run in a second terminal: `node server/index.js`
+- Run in second terminal: `pebble build && pebble install --emulator chalk --logs`
 - As soon as the app is launched, the REPL will be available in the second terminal.

 ## Demo